leotulipan/kindle-clippings-to-obsidian/README.md

 Run `kindle-to-markdown.py`

 ```
-$ python kindle.py
+$ python kindle-to-markdown.py
 ```
 ### Instapaper Users
-To get separate markdown files per article, highlight the title of an article and at the note `.Title.`.
+To get separate markdown files per article, highlight the title of an article and add the note `.Title.`.
 ![title highlight example](https://github.com/WFinck97/kindle-clippings-to-obsidian/blob/master/images/title_highlight_example.JPG)
-Make sure to also highlight the source web link, as this gets removed and added to the header of the markdown file.
+Make sure to also highlight the source web link, as this gets removed from the title and added to the header of the markdown file.

 ## Demo